 A Divorce Coach will help you develop skills for the negotiations.
 With the help of your Coach, you will be clear about what is important to you in the final resolution.
 Identifying what matters most and where you may compromise is one of the challenges of divorce.

 In short, your Coach will help you understand and think through the many decisions you will be asked to make.
 You will feel confident and articulate in expressing what matters to you without being hijacked by emotions.
 This makes the process more efficient and cost-effective!

 How do I find a Divorce Coach?

-Divorce coaches are like any other professional – there is a wide range of quality to choose from and you must interview as many as you have time and patience for.
+Divorce coaches are like any other professional – there is a wide range of quality to choose from, and you must interview as many as you have time and patience.
 In interviewing them, allow them to describe the process and how they will assist you.
-After you found at least two or three with whom you feel comfortable, then let your gut decide; it will know who can help you with the difficult decisions that you need to make and who may unwittingly aggravate the situation.
+After finding at least two or three with whom you feel comfortable, let your gut decide; it will know who can help you with the difficult decisions you need to make and who may unwittingly aggravate the situation.